-When Richard Branson’s Virgin Voyages company starts passenger shipping operations in October 2020, the new cruise brand will operate with reduced passenger capacity to help ease travellers’ concerns amid the Coronavirus (COVID-19) pandemic.
+When Richard Branson’s company Virgin Voyages starts passenger shipping operations in October 2020, the new cruise brand will operate with reduced passenger capacity to help ease travellers’ concerns amid the Coronavirus/COVID crisis.

 Specific numbers have not been shared, but in a press release Virgin announced it would be “managing overall ship occupancy so that appropriate physical distancing is possible across all public spaces.”
 According to a spokesperson, Virgin was working with advisers to make sure they did it "safely and with the sailor/crew wellbeing in mind.”